Hogan Lovells

 Today the firm has more than 2,700 lawyers, including 800 partners, in over 47 offices across the world, and a dozen in the US alone.

-It’s now the second-biggest UK law firm (ok, technically it’s ‘transatlantic’) with revenue of £2.158bn in 2023 and its profit per equity partner (PEP) is higher than any Magic Circle firm (except Slaughter and May’s based on best estimates as it’s not publicly disclosed) at a market-topping £2.2 million.
+It’s now the second-biggest UK law firm (ok, technically it’s ‘transatlantic’) with revenue of £2.15bn in 2023 and profit per equity partner (PEP) that's as high as any Magic Circle firm (except Slaughter and May’s based on best estimates as it’s not publicly disclosed) at a market-topping £2.2 million.

 The firm is dual-headquartered in Washington D.C. and London and has a presence in all of the world’s key financial centres, including New York, London, Singapore, Hong Kong, Shanghai and Tokyo.